parazyd/tlstun/README.md

 programs that do not have it.

-It simply proxies from one TLS-listening host:port to another plaintext host:port.
+It simply proxies from one TLS-listening host:port to another plaintext (or TLS if using `-forwardtls`) host:port.
 If TLS is not your thing, you can also proxy plain TCP traffic.

 Installation